Euphredes/Euphredes/README.txt

 2. Good luck, after rejecting me.
 3. Make information commonplace.
 4. Count the issues.
 Disregard blame.
-5. A problem leaves.
-It may change.
+5. Leave the issues.
+They may change.

            AUTHORITY